Saturday, February 12, 12022 HE

 Estimated Circumference: 39.0 km

-Rationale: It is relatively close, massive, and it looks like there are places to camp.
+Rationale: It is relatively close, and massive, and it looks like there are places to camp.
 Though this still requires some further sleuthing.

 Estimated Travel Distance: 62 km